intel/intel-extension-for-transformers/examples/huggingface/pytorch/question-answering/deployment/squad/length_adaptive_transformer/README.md

 # Inference Pipeline
 Neural Engine can parse ONNX model and Neural Engine IR.
-We provide with three `mode`: `accuracy`, `throughput` or `latency`.
+We provide with three `mode`s: `accuracy`, `throughput` or `latency`.
 For throughput mode, we will use multi-instance with 4cores/instance occupying one socket.
 You can run fp32 model inference by setting `precision=fp32`, command as follows:

 ```shell